the-cm-collective/k1s/FEAT.md

 ---

-## Known Gaps (not implemented yet)
+## Known Gaps (current)

-- HTTP API writes: read-only API (metrics/status/events) only; no mutate endpoints.
+- HTTP API writes: API is read-only (metrics/status/events); no mutate endpoints (apply/delete/scale) yet.
-- Advanced probes: only HTTP-get; no TCP/exec probes, no per-probe backoff limits.
-- Resources/volumes: initial limits and bind mounts only; no requests enforcement or cgroups beyond Docker flags.
+- Probe backoff/rate limits: HTTP/TCP/exec probes exist, but no per-probe backoff/rate limiting windows.
+- Requests enforcement: controller honors `limits`; `requests` used for checks only (no cgroups requests).
+HPA relies on user-provided `resources.requests.cpu`.
-- Rollout options: only rolling-replace with implicit surge=1; no pause/resume or canary.
+- Rollout options: only rolling-replace with implicit surge=1; no pause/resume, canary, or maxUnavailable/maxSurge controls.
-- Ingress extras: no TLS options beyond Caddy defaults; no multi-path or headers.
+- Ingress writer parity: K8s export supports multi-path and optional `tlsSecretName`; Caddy writer remains single-path and does not consume a TLS secret mapping.
-- Auth ergonomics: no helper to fetch short-lived registry tokens.
+- Auth ergonomics: no helper to mint/refresh short‑lived registry tokens; manual config only.
-- Multi-node: intentionally out of scope.
+- Multi-node: intentionally out of scope for this project.

+---

+## Last‑Mile Checklist

+- Controller canary promotion: move from in‑memory ingress weighting to a controller timer/state (DB) with step schedules and completion events.
+- Ingress TLS parity: optional mapping from `tlsSecretName` (K8s) to local cert/key mounting for Caddy, or a tiny sync helper.
+- Requests strictness: CI runs `k8s-check --policy strict` for samples; consider stricter defaults or gate HPA export when CPU requests are missing.
+- Rollout options: add `maxUnavailable`/`maxSurge` validation and expose `--pdb-max-unavailable` alongside `--pdb-min-available` with exclusivity checks.
+- HPA targets: support `AverageValue` for memory (MiB) in exporter; add validation.
+- API tokens: add rotation/expiry helper and short how‑to in docs.
+- CI matrix: run conformance on Kind and a k3s job, and run `k8s-check --policy strict` on sample manifests.

 ## Next Steps (near-term plan)